COP29 Agenda of the Multilevel Action & Urbanization Pavilion

 Presented by Saitama City

-With the participation of Urban 7 mayors and other leaders, the session will highlight the latest progress and efforts on urban decarbonization and multi-level collaboration at G7 countries and beyond.
+With the participation of Urban 7 mayors and other leaders, the session highlighted the latest progress and efforts on urban decarbonization and multi-level collaboration at G7 countries and beyond.

-Saitama City, who has played as one of the key cities leading the G7 urban agenda in 2023 under Japanese presidency programme, is conveying this session with an aim to further enhance the efforts towards the 2025 G7 presidency programme lead by the Government of Canada.
-The session will share the recent progress at both national and local, including the 2024 G7 Italian presidency outcomes and other key international initiatives on local government sustainability agenda.
+Saitama City, who has played as one of the key cities leading the G7 urban agenda in 2023 under Japanese presidency programme, conveyed this session with an aim to further enhance the efforts towards the 2025 G7 presidency programme lead by the Government of Canada.
+The session shared the recent progress at both national and local, including the 2024 G7 Italian presidency outcomes and other key international initiatives on local government sustainability agenda.

 17:30 – 18:30 UTC+4